ianrenton/ianrenton.com/blog/_posts/2025-03-14-christchurch-pota-rove-eight-parks-in-eight-hours.md

 I turned south, jumping again between patches of reeds blanched white by salt.
 But that way soon closed off too, water getting deeper again with each step.
 I bore around back to the west, my heart sinking as I realised I was going to end up back where I started&mdash;the last hour of awful saltmarsh trudge was all in vain, and I would have to retrace my steps.

-I seemed to have entered a fishing spot without noticing, only noticing the back of a restricted access sign on finding a gate to leave the area.
+I seemed to have entered a fishing spot without realising, and only on finding a gate to leave the area did I see the back of a "restricted access" sign.
 (Insert Woody Guthrie reference here.)
 I guess they didn't expect anyone to gain access to it the swampy way.

 Shortly after leaving the fishing spot, the river turned me north again, and I arrived back at the railway line.
-I thought the slightly more solid ground presented a good opportunity to wring out my socks&mdash;t wouldn't make a lot of difference, but it was worth a go.
+I thought the slightly more solid ground presented a good opportunity to wring out my socks&mdash;it wouldn't make a lot of difference, but it was worth a go.

 Then the bells tolled for noon, and I started to consider my choices.

 I had already had an adventure, somewhat against my will&mdash;my civilised town park activations had turned into a soul-sapping and wet slog.
 I could call it quits and go home, of course.
 But with only four parks in the log, it wasn't quite enough for a POTA 5-park rover award.
 I could do one more park just to qualify, and save the rest for another day.
 Either way I would end up with yellow and red markers still on the map, and a job still to do.

-But I hadn't had an adventure.
+But I "hadn't* had an adventure.
 I had had *half* an adventure.
 Four more parks awaited, five hours of daylight remained, and I was not going to stop there.

-It was another 20 minutes' walk back north to the waterworks, where I could finally cross back to the other side of the river, then 20 more south again to the town centre where I could grab a supermarket meal-deal lunch.
+It was another 10 minutes' walk back north to the waterworks, where I could finally cross back to the other side of the river, then 20 more south again to the town centre where I could grab a supermarket meal-deal lunch.
 After that came a 30-minute trek up the side of busy main roads, all the way to Burton&mdash;the long way around.

 ## 1305-1325: Martins Hill Rec